 For the Peanut Butter Mousse: In a stand mixer fitted with a paddle attachment, beat cream cheese with sugar, peanut butter, vanilla, and salt on medium speed until creamy and light, about 5 minutes.
-Transfer to large bowl.
+Transfer to a large bowl.
 Switch to whip attachment and beat cream on high speed to stiff but not dry peaks.
 Fold cream into peanut butter mixture.
 Keep chilled until ready to use.

 Slice the larger of the two cakes into two layers.
-Place on serving plate and stack cake layers with peanut butter mousse.
+Place on a serving plate and stack cake layers with peanut butter mousse.
 Keep chilled until ganache is ready to use.

-For the Peanut Butter Ganache: Using the microwave or in a bowl set over a pan of simmering water, heat the chocolate and cream until melted and smooth.
+For the Peanut Butter Ganache: Using the microwave or in a bowl set over a pan of simmering water, heat chocolate and cream until melted and smooth.
 Gently whisk in peanut butter.
 Chill until just firm enough to frost, about 30 minutes.
 Frost cake and serve.